-Internships are currently available with the International Institute for Strategic Studies-Asia (Singapore); the Australian Strategic Policy Institute; the Chair of the Defence sub-committee for the Joint Standing Committee on Foreign Affairs, Defence and Trade, Senator David Fawcett; and the Shadow Assistant Minister for Defence, the Hon David Feeney MP.
+Strategic studies internships are available to outstanding students, and offers the opportunity to undertake an internship with organisations such as the International Institute for Strategic Studies-Asia (Singapore); the Australian Strategic Policy Institute; the Chair of the Defence sub-committee for the Joint Standing Committee on Foreign Affairs, Defence and Trade, Senator David Fawcett; or the Shadow Assistant Minister for Defence, the Hon David Feeney MP.

 SDSC is uniquely positioned to strike the right balance between theory and practice as our teaching faculty includes leading academics and shapers of strategic policy, including:

 - Professor Hugh White, the primary author of the 2000 Australian Defence White Paper who is leading the present debate about Australia and the United States’ China Choice;

 - Professor Paul Dibb, the author of the Australian government’s 1986 Review of Australia’s Defence Capabilities, which formed the basis of the 1987 Defence White Paper;

 - Professor Evelyn Goh, the author of The Struggle for Order: Hegemony, Hierarchy, and Transition in a Post-Cold War East Asia;

 - Dr Stephan Fruehling, a member of the expert panel advising the and government on its upcoming Defence White Paper and author of Defence Planning and Uncertainty: Preparing for the next Asia-Pacific war.